DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 ## You Said you wanted to show me something Paul Made in Regards to the Portal?
 yeah ^

+## Questions @ the Start of each Run
+I want to rework how the beginning of each run works a little bit due to some feedback I got when I got the designers to play the game.

+### The Way It Is Currently

+### The Way I Want it To Be

 # Things that Are Not a Priority

 ## Area Names?